primus/primus/examples/events/README.md

 # Example

-This is a small example on how you can setup your own `Primus` server and work with the API.
+This is a "small" example which allows you to see what kind of **public** events Primus emits during the live cycle of a single connection.

 Before you run this example you need to install the dependencies.
-It uses the `argh` module for some CLI magic.
+It uses the `argh` module for some CLI magic so you can easily switch between transformers.

 ```
 npm install .